3 Reasons Why You Should

 Mammogram Age Guidelines

 Premier Diagnostic Imaging supports the recommendation of the American College of Radiology, the Society of Breast Imaging and the National Comprehensive Cancer Network that all women get an annual mammogram beginning at age 40.

 However, many factors can impact your individual need for earlier or more frequent mammogram screenings.
 In particular, you should discuss mammograms with your doctor if you have a family history of breast cancer.
 Breast cancer screening schedules should be highly individualized to meet your personal health needs.

 What About Breast Self-Exams?

 But don’t substitute breast self-exams for mammograms.
 Mammogram imaging can detect microscopic anomalies in breast tissue long before you can “feel a lump” with your fingertips.
-The combination of conducting regular breast self-exams and receiving scheduled mammogram screenings gives you the best chance of finding a breast cancer early.
+The combination of doing regular breast self-exams and receiving scheduled mammogram screenings gives you the best chance of finding breast cancer early.